 The primary function of windows is to provide light, outdoor views, and fresh air to habitable spaces.
-These connectors of inside and outside environments serve a primary function of the building envelope; however, window assemblies in existing buildings are often neglected until major issue such as water infiltration or air leakage occur.
+These connectors of inside and outside environments serve a primary function of the building envelope; however, window assemblies in existing buildings are often neglected until major issue such as water infiltration or air leakage occur and a building envelope inspection is needed.
 This is especially common in multistory residential buildings where window assemblies are typically monitored by unit residents rather than a maintenance staff.
 Due to the cost associated with window replacement at an entire building, building owners tend to either replace windows on a case by case basis or perform a major window replacement project around the 40-year anniversary of the existing window assembly.

 The unfortunate reality is that most common window assemblies near the end of their life span between 20 and 30 years.
 Additionally, this can be significantly less time depending on construction and the building façade’s exposure to sun and wind.
 Once the window assembly begins to deteriorate, a lack of efficiency can quickly lead to increased heating and cooling costs, water infiltration at the seals, UV ray exposure, and extreme swings in interior comfort throughout the day.
 While installing high efficiency windows at the 20-year mark may seem like an overaggressive approach to building maintenance, advancements in window assemblies associated with window replacement significantly decreases heating and cooling costs.
 Window replacement as a building wide initiative can provide a 20% to 30% annual cost savings in energy use for the entire building.Since the passing of Local Law 87 of 2009 increased energy commissioning by requiring select buildings to report energy use consumption, the energy efficiency of buildings and the costs associated with energy consumption are now much more apparent.
 And while every building envelope is not the same, a typical full-scale high efficiency window replacement project can pay for itself in energy savings over 6 to 8 years.